polymake/jupyter-polymake/README.md

 ## Examples

 Please have a look at the Demo worksheet.
-If you want to have a look at an interactive widget, please have a look at SliderWidgetWithJohnsonSolids.